-Management of Century Synthetic Fiber Corporation ("the Company") is pleased to present this report and the IFRS-converted consolidated financial statements of the Company and its subsidiary ("the Group") for the year ended 31 December 2021.
+Management of Century Synthetic Fiber Corporation ("the Company") is pleased to present this report and the special purpose consolidated financial statements of the Company and its subsidiary ("the Group") for the year ended 31 December 2023.

-MANAGEMENT'S RESPONSIBILITY IN RESPECT OF THE IFRS-CONVERTED CONSOLIDATED FINANCIAL STATEMENTS
+MANAGEMENT'S RESPONSIBILITY IN RESPECT OF THE SPECIAL PURPOSE CONSOLIDATED FINANCIAL STATEMENTS

-Management is responsible for the IFRS-converted consolidated financial statements of each financial year which give a true and fair view of the consolidated financial position of the Group and of the results of its consolidated operations and its consolidated cash flows for the year.
-In preparing those IFRS-converted consolidated financial statements, management is required to:
+Management is responsible for the special purpose consolidated financial statements of each financial year which give a true and fair view of the consolidated financial position of the Group and of the results of its consolidated operations and its consolidated cash flows for the year.
+In preparing those special purpose consolidated financial statements, management is required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the IFRS-converted consolidated financial statements; and - prepare the IFRS-converted consolidated financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the special purpose consolidated financial statements; and - prepare the special purpose consolidated financial statements on the going concern basis unless it is inappropriate to presume that the Group will continue in business.

-Management is responsible for ensuring that proper accounting records are kept which disclose, with reasonable accuracy at any time, the IFRS-converted consolidated financial position of the Group and to ensure that the accounting records comply with the applied accounting system.
+Management is responsible for ensuring that proper accounting records are kept which disclose, with reasonable accuracy at any time, the consolidated financial position of the Group and to ensure that the accounting records comply with the applied accounting system.
 It is also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Management confirmed that it has complied with the above requirements in preparing the accompanying IFRS-converted consolidated financial statements.
+Management confirmed that it has complied with the above requirements in preparing the accompanying special purpose consolidated financial statements.